-During start-up the fieldbus interface of the Communicator is initialized to fit the configuration created in the Anybus Configuration Manager.
+During start-up of the Communicator, the fieldbus interface of the Communicator is initialized to fit the configuration created in the Anybus Configuration Manager.
 Optionally, some initialization parameters can be set manually to provide better control over how the data shall be treated by the Communicator.